Introduction to Classification Algorithms

 5. K- Nearest Neighbors

 Here we will discuss the K-NN algorithm with supervised learning for CART.
-They make use of K positive small integer; an object is assigned to the class based on the neighbors, or we shall say assigning a group by observing in what group the neighbor lies.
+They use a K positive small integer; an object is assigned to the class based on the neighbors, or we shall assign a group by observing in what group the neighbor lies.
 This is chosen by distance measure Euclidean distance and brute force.
 The value of K can be found using the Tuning process.
 KNN doesn’t prefer to learn any model to train a new dataset and use normalization to rescale data.

 Advantage: Produces effective results if the training data is huge.